 Room amenities: Safe, television, minibar,...

-Close to the historical centre of Taormina, the Hotel Villa Diodoro is a century-old 4-star property with views of the Bay of Naxos and Mount Etna.
-The 102 rooms all have air conditioning, a safe and minibar.
-During the summer months the restaurant opens out onto a poolside terrace and offers alfresco dining.
-Leisure facilities include a swimming pool and wellness...
+Close to the historical centre of Taormina, the Hotel Villa Diodoro is a century-old property that retains its historical elegance and exclusivity.
+The pool area looks out over Mount Etna and the Bay of Naxos and during the summer months the hotel's restaurant opens out onto a poolside terrace offering alfresco dining with a view.

 Regional air connections are available from within the UK.
 Please contact your travel consultant for current prices from your nearest city.